 TOP PICKS | 29 TOOLS

 After the 2016 U.S. presidential election, the world seems to be waking up to what educators have known for a long time: Media literacy matters, especially as it relates to the news, social media, and the web.
 While the definition and specific skills of media literacy (as well as its companions, news literacy and information literacy) evolve with the media and technology landscape, the core objectives remain: that through media literacy, students learn to find, consume, and create media critically and develop a mindfulness about how media is made, by whom it is made, and for what purposes it is made.
 There are a lot of tools out there to help students build and practice these essential skills, and on this list we feature some of the best we've found.
-You'll find great apps and websites broken down into three core categories: those that help students evaluate media, those that help them create media, and those that steer students toward factual sources.
+You'll find great apps and websites broken down into three core categories: those that help students evaluate media (and think critically about "fake news"), those that help them create media, and those that steer students toward credible sources.

 For more, make sure to check out our News and Media Literacy Toolkit.